Aayushi-web/Predictive_Model_For_Exchange/README.md

 Why it's useful: Provides a relative measure of volatility, making it easier to compare across different time periods or currencies.

+---
+## Task 2 : Model Building:
+The goal of Task 2 is to build predictive models for short-term exchange rate movements using machine learning algorithms.
+The models aim to predict the next day's closing price (or short-term price movement) based on historical financial and economic data.

+In this task, we implemented the following models:

+Linear Regression
+Random Forest
+XGBoost

+1. Linear Regression:
+Linear Regression was implemented as a baseline model.
+This simple approach predicts the target based on a linear combination of input features.
+2. Random Forest:
+Random Forest, an ensemble learning technique, was used to capture complex relationships and interactions between features.
+It works well with non-linear data and is less prone to overfitting compared to individual decision trees.
+3. XGBoost:
+XGBoost, a gradient boosting model, was used due to its powerful performance on structured/tabular data.
+It uses boosting techniques to build strong predictive models by combining weak models sequentially.

+## Task 3 : Model Evaluation:

+The models were evaluated using the following metrics:

+Mean Squared Error (MSE): Measures the average squared difference between predicted and actual values.
+A lower MSE indicates better performance.
+R² (Coefficient of Determination): Indicates how well the model explains the variability in the target variable.
+A higher R² indicates a better fit.

+After training and evaluating the models on the test dataset, we obtained the following results:

+**Model**	         **MSE** **R²**
+Linear Regression	0.0137	0.7737
+Random Forest	    0.0089	0.8523
+XGBoost	            0.0103	0.8287